OpenCerts/opencerts-documentation/issuing_multisig_certificate.md

 # Issue certificates using MultiSig wallet

-This section will guide you through How to use MultiSig Wallet to assign multiple owners to confirm the transaction to issue certificates?
+This section will guide you through How to use a 3rd party MultiSig Wallet smart contract to allow multiple owners to confirm the transaction to issue certificates.

+This is useful in one of the following scenarios:
+1) You would like to only allow issuance with the consent of multiple parties OR
+2) You would like to allow multiple parties to issue from the same document store with each their own Ethereum wallet.

+**NOTE: Advanced users only!
+Do not attempt this if you are not comfortable with the whole OpenCerts basic issuance flow**

 ## Prerequisites